maarten-pennings/howto/c64development/readme.md

         -write build/border-sub.prg  "border-sub"
 ```

+### Running the program

-We can now double-click the .d64 file and VICE starts, mounts it,
+We can now double-click the `.d64` file and VICE starts, mounts it,
-and loads and runs the first .prg file on the disk.
+and loads and runs the first `.prg` file on the disk.
 On the screenshot below, we see the `LOAD"*",8,1` and the `RUN`
-caused by double clicking the .d64 disk file.
+caused by double clicking the `.d64` disk file.

 Next we see the `LOAD` message from line 20 of our BASIC program.
 This causes a re-run, which jumps to line 60, printing that an
 assembly call will be made.
 The call is made which makes the border white
 as we can see in the screenshot.
 Finally,
-`80 print "back in basic."` is excuted.
+`80 print "back in basic."` is executed.

 ![Executing](images/vice.png)

+## Experiment 2: compile and test

 It is also possible to add the following line to the makefile to
 start VICE automatically as part of make.
 This does require that VICE is working in WSL.